sothorsteins/SMC0/README.md

     - a.
 Develop polyphonic detection algorithm based on research
     - b.
 Test the effectiveness of the code / is it accurate enough
         - Build automatic tests for development
+    - c.
+Evaluate, debug
 5. Algorithm ported to microchip (DSP-chip)
     - a.
 Test different microchips for lowest latency
     - b.
-Optimize code if latency too high
+Evaluate, debug and optimize code if latency is too high
         - Goal is for latency to be less than 0.5 s.
 6. User-interface designed (UX-designers)
     - a.
-Make initial design with Figma or other similar platform
+Make initial design with Figma
         - One-string mode design
         - 6-string mode design
     - b.
-Test on guitar players - are they able to understand the information
+Evaluate interface on guitar players
+        - Are they able to understand the information?
     - c.
 Create and implement final design
 7. Design of circuit board and enclousure done
     - a.
 Develop 3D model of product design based on low-fi prototype results
     - b.
-Decide on materials for product (low-cost) and estimate production cost
+Decide on materials for product (should be low-cost) and estimate production cost
     - c.
 Design circuit -board
     - d.
 Make final design
     - e.
 Evaluate, debug